Physical / Normal Growth

 Onset of natural dormancy

-Oxalis triangularis regularly cycles through periods of dormancy where the entire plant yellows and dies back to the bulbs, sometimes after flowering, sometimes in response to heat or simply an internal cycle.
+Oxalis triangularis regularly cycles through periods of dormancy where the entire plant yellows and dies back to the bulbs, sometimes after flowering, sometimes in response to heat, sometimes simply on an internal cycle.
 This is the single most common reason for widespread yellowing on an otherwise well-cared-for plant, and it is not a sign of poor care.

 Overwatering